Uzbekistan Professional Football League: Uzbekistan Cup

-It is a national football cup competition organized by Uzbekistan Professional Football League.
+A national football cup competition organized by Uzbekistan Professional Football League.
 Uzbekistan Cup competitions have been organized since 1992.
-The first winner of the competition is FC Navbahor Namangan.
+The first winner of the competition is Navbahor.
 The winners of Uzbekistan Cup get the right to participate in the AFC Champions League.

-The Pakhtakor football club is considered the record holder for the number of victories in Uzbekistan Cup (13 times).
-The clubs "Bunyodkor" and "Nasaf Qarshi" won 4 times each, "Navbahor Namangan" and "Lokomotiv Tashkent" - 3 times each, "Neftchi Farg'ona" - 2 times, "AGMK", "Andijan" and "Dustlik Tashkent" - 1 time each.
+The Pakhtakor football club is considered the record holder for the number of victories in Uzbekistan Cup: 14 times.
+The clubs Bunyodkor and Nasaf won 4 times each, Navbahor and Lokomotiv 3 times each, Neftchi 2 times, AGMK, Andijan and Dustlik 1 time each.

 Uzbekistan League Cup

 Uzbekistan League Cup is an annual men's football competition.
-The competition, which has been held since 2010 by Uzbekistan Professional Football League and Uzbekistan Football Association, was not held in 2016-2018.
+The competition, which has been held since 2010 by Uzbekistan Professional Football League and Uzbekistan Football Association, was not held from 2016 to 2018.
 Uzbekistan League Cup was organized for the first time in 2019.
 It will be attended mainly by Uzbek clubs, as well as football clubs from Kyrgyzstan, Tajikistan, Turkmenistan and Kazakhstan at the invitation of UzPFL.
-The first winner of the competition is "Pakhtakor" team from Tashkent.
+The first winner of the competition was Pakhtakor.
+Since 2020, League Cup was not held.